 Elaine joined The Open University's full-time staff in March 2002 as Arts Staff Tutor and currently works from the office of The Open University in Scotland, based in Edinburgh.
 She brings experience of teaching at a campus university - occasional lecturer in medieval and renaissance topics at the Music Department of the University of Glasgow – and of distance education - Tutor Counsellor and Associate Lecturer at The OU.

-Her course responsibilities at The OU include contributions to the teaching materials in AA100: The Arts Past and Present, A179: Start Listening to Music, and AA317: Words and Music which contains a new edition of Regis’s Missa L’homme armé with liturgical commentary; A873 Music MA Part 1, with an exploration of fifteenth-century manuscript transmission; A234: Understanding music, with a chapter that introduces students to mediaeval vocal forms and links to Gaelic waulking songs.
+Her course responsibilities at The OU include contributions to the teaching materials in AA100: The Arts Past and Present; A179: Start Listening to Music; AA317: Words and Music which contains a new edition of Regis’s Missa L’homme armé with liturgical commentary; A873 Music MA Part 1, with an exploration of fifteenth-century manuscript transmission; A234: Understanding music, with a chapter that introduces students to mediaeval vocal forms and links to Gaelic waulking songs.

 'Early Glasgow: The Story of Church and City', Glasgow City Archives, Mitchell Library (floor 5) exhibition 16-28 January 2017, with four show-and-tell sessions, plus public seminar 19 January 2017

 'Glasgow and the Impact of the Reformation', Glasgow City Archives, Mitchell Library (floor 5) exhibition 13 January - 28 February 2018, with public seminar 18 January 2018